henrik7264/PY_Actors/README.md

 * Reactive Programming (https://reactivex.io)
 * Reactive systems (https://www.reactivemanifesto.org)

 This Actors library has noting to do with programming robots, although I would encourage everyone working with robots to give it a try.
-What I am trying here is actually to create a library/framework for creating reactive systems.
+What I am trying here is to create a library/framework for creating reactive systems.
 Yes, I am going all in here, and there is more to come.

 ## Idea